yujiachen99/APIMitigation/README.md

 ##### Benchmark Resources

-We provide the necessary project repositories for constructing the benchmark, which can be downloaded from the following Google Drive link: Download Project Repositories<https://drive.google.com/file/d/12c46In9w9fqJyU-qAAKccMSVycFIszOz/view?usp=sharing>
+We provide the necessary project repositories for constructing the benchmark, which can be downloaded from the following Google Drive link: [Download Project Repositories](https://drive.google.com/file/d/12c46In9w9fqJyU-qAAKccMSVycFIszOz/view?usp=sharing)

 #### Benchmark Files

-* APIHulBench-F[]: Represents early-stage programming with limited code context.
+* [APIHulBench-F](): Represents early-stage programming with limited code context.
-* APIHulBench-M[]: Represents later-stage programming with richer code context.
+* [APIHulBench-M](): Represents later-stage programming with richer code context.

 #### JSONL Format
 Each line in the file represents a sample with the following fields: